 Grants to non-employee directors.
-The 2009 plan provides that TriCo may grant to each outside (i.e., non-employee) director a stock option for 20,000 shares of common stock when first elected to the Board and an additional stock option for 4,000 shares each year when re-elected to the Board.
+The 2009 plan provides that TriCo may, at the discretion of the Compensation Committee grant to each outside (i.e., non-employee) director a stock option for 20,000 shares of common stock when first elected to the Board and an additional stock option for 4,000 shares each year when re-elected to the Board.
 In addition, each outside director who is appointed as Chairman of the Board or as Chairman of the Audit Committee may receive an additional stock option for 1,000 shares.
 The exercise price for these options will be the fair market value on the date of grant and the options will vest as determined by the Board.
-Outside directors are eligible to receive other awards, but no such awards have been granted to them.
+Since 2014, instead of options, the Compensation Committee has, at its discretion, granted restricted stock units to outside directors when re-elected to the Board.